Walter-Tong/capture_denoise/readme.md

 # Denoise Capture Application

 ## Overview
-`denoise_capture.exe` is a simple application for capturing video with various denoising filters.
+`denoise.py` is a simple application for capturing video with various denoising filters.
 The application allows you to configure video capture settings and denoising algorithms through a configuration file (`setting.txt`).
+Please ensure you have Python and dependences installed

 ## Features
 - Capture video with customizable resolution, frame rate, and codec.